-Once the pandemic and the public health restrictions have run their course, the architect and consultants will be able to undertake a more thorough inspection and at that stage identify any defective or incomplete work during the Defects Liability Period.
+Once the pandemic and the public health restrictions have run their course, the architect and consultants will be able to carry out a more thorough inspection and at that stage identify any defective or incomplete work during the defects liability period.

 This guidance does not discuss the public health or medical aspects of the COVID-19 pandemic.
 Please continue to refer to and follow the guidance published by Australian health authorities and the directions of state and federal government as applicable.